Financial Aid

 The FAFSA form asks for financial information, including information from tax forms and balances of savings and checking accounts.

 Note: If your or your family’s financial situation has changed significantly from what is reflected on your federal income tax return (for example, if you’ve lost a job or otherwise experienced a drop in income), you may be eligible to have your financial aid adjusted.
-Complete the FAFSA questions as instructed on the application (including the transfer of tax return and income information), submit your FAFSA form, then contact the school you plan to attend to discuss how your current financial situation has changed.
+Complete the FAFSA questions as instructed on the application, submit your FAFSA form, then contact the school you plan to attend to discuss how your current financial situation has changed.
 Note that the school’s decision is final and cannot be appealed to the U.S. Department of Education.

 What to Do If Your Parents’ (or Your) Marital Status Has Changed Since Taxes Were Filed

 • The FAFSA form asks for marital status “as of today” (the day it’s filled out).
-So if the student or parent is married now but wasn’t in 2019 (and therefore didn’t file taxes as married), the spouse’s 2019 income will need to be added to the FAFSA form.
+So, if the student or parent is married now but wasn’t in 2022 (and therefore didn’t file taxes as married), the spouse’s 2022 income will need to be added to the FAFSA form.

-• And if the student or parent was married when filing 2019 taxes, then got divorced and is now married to someone else, there’s a bit more math to do: Subtract the ex’s income, then add the new spouse’s income.
+• And if the student or parent was married when filing 2022 taxes, then got divorced and is now married to someone else, the spouse will need to report their own income as a contributor.

 The FAFSA help text covers all these situations in more detail as you’re filling out the application.